-Our visit to the Eiffel Tower is followed by a walk down the River Seine to Place de la Concorde where Theo insists on having another photo in front of a big wheel!
+Our visit to the Eiffel Tower is followed by a walk down the River Seine to Place de la Concorde where Theo insists on having another photo in front of another big wheel!

-Theo at the Roue de Paris in Place de la Concorde.
-He says the London Eye is more impressive ;-)
+Theo at the Roue de Paris in Place de la Concorde

 Theo is a bit sleepy so after making friends with the lady next to us, he decides to go to sleep on the bench but I wake him up so he can share my supper.